heikadog/zml/zml.md

 6. Kaptain (@kaptain.dog) was found openly harboring zoophiles in a DM and called people holding zoophiles accountable "a witch hunt," in addition to interacting with Cenny's AD. (<https://twitter.com/ExposeTheFV/status/1442165316608479232>)
 7. Huskeee (@huskeee.bsky.social) and Zoobydoobydoo (@zoobydoobydoo.bsky.social) are both open zoophiles who requested to be put on the list: (1: <https://bsky.app/profile/huskeee.bsky.social/post/3k3pdbw7hvw2d> / 2: <https://bsky.app/profile/zoobydoobydoo.bsky.social/post/3k3txqk7kz72y>)
 8. Zena O’Brien (@zenamobrien.bsky.social) tweeted about wishing to have sex with a horse in 2021: (<https://bsky.app/profile/the984.bsky.social/post/3k3wp3usva62i>)
-9. Akito (@akito.zooand.me) hosts a zoophile podcast and self-identifies as a zoophile, interacting with several people on this list: (<https://bsky.app/profile/akito.zooand.me/post/3k46ghzxyqs22>) Due to the domain’s clear proximity to zoophilia, anyone with a *.zooand.me handle or a *zoo.wtf handle will be added to the mute list.
+9. Akito (@akito.zooand.me) hosts a zoophile podcast and self-identifies as a zoophile, interacting with several people on the mute list: (<https://bsky.app/profile/akito.zooand.me/post/3k46ghzxyqs22>).
 10. ~~ZooFur Faction (@zoo.pics) posts explicit images of IRL animal genitalia.~~ We’ve gotten this account taken down.
 To anyone who reported them or shared a post calling for them to be reported, thank you! 🎉
 11. 007bistromath (@007bistromath.bsky.social), The Dog Queen (@interestedknot.bsky.social), Ceres Fallen (@ceresfallen.bsky.social), and Akkuriss (@akkuriss.bsky.social) all frequently interact with people on this list and/or openly identify as zoophiles themselves.
 12. Tundru (@tundru.bsky.social) frequently interacts with Cenny, a known zoophile: (<https://twitter.com/Tundru_DireWolf/status/1406032710401892360>) and has been seen deflecting confrontations about the behavior of other known zoophiles to conversations about feral porn when the actual conversation is not strictly about that.
 For context: the user in question, while not having a Bluesky account that I’m aware of, commissioned porn of their dog being sexually abused by their OC.
 In this instance, this is distinguishable from normal feral porn because it explicitly referenced a real-life dog. (<https://twitter.com/Sweet_clawz/status/1620104867934273537>)